Last Updated on by mitchrezman

 The time frame for results varies depending on the animal and the severity of each individual case.

-In the process of trying to recover our cockatiel as a pet we been interacting with many of you seeking the same solutions that you are.
+In the process of trying to recover our cockatiel as a pet, we have been interacting with many of you seeking the same solutions that you are.

 Dummy eggs did the trick!!!
 It says in the brochure that your hen might lay 2 more eggs & stop.